On the Stability and Gelfand Property of Symmetric Pairs: Applications to Representation Theory

 \subsection{Stability and the Gelfand Property}

 Throughout this section we assume that $F \ne \CC$.
 In the case $F = \CC$ stability holds for every connected pair so it is irrelevant for the verification of the Gelfand property.

-As we already mentioned, for many pairs the stability is proved to imply the Gelfand property.
-A list of such pairs can be found in \cite{dima2, Rami}.
-Since we proved stability for many pairs, we get as a result several new Gelfand pairs.
+As we already mentioned, for many pairs the stability of the pair is known to imply its Gelfand property.
+A list of such pairs can be found in \cite{AG10, Aiz13}.
+Since we proved stability for many pairs, we reveal as a result several new Gelfand pairs.

-First, let us present without proofs the main factors in the method used to show for a given pair that stable $\Rightarrow$ Gelfand.
-Let $X$ be the $F$-points of an affine algebraic variety over $F$.
-Then $S^*(X)$ denote the space of Schwartz distributions on $X$.
-If $G$ acts on $X$, we denote by $X/G$ the set $\textbf{X}(F)/\textbf{G}(F)$.
+First, let us present without proofs the main factors in the method used to show for a given pair that stability $\Rightarrow$ Gelfand property.